{ Banner Image }

 2. Accountable care organizations

 Now that CMS has issued the Final Rule on the Medicare Shared Savings Program and other federal agencies have published a number of other proposed and final rules, policy statements and notices, the time for dealing with accountable care organizations has come.
-We have also discussed ACOs in prior articles and blog posts.
+We have also discussed ACOs in prior blog posts.

 3. Fraud and abuse enforcement: overpayments and self-disclosures